01

 The concept of “structured creativity” outlines how intentional design can transform collaboration into a synergistic process.
 IDEO, a world-renowned design consultancy, exemplifies this approach through its Design Thinking framework.
 By establishing organized channels for feedback and contribution—accessible to all team members, from interns to executives—IDEO demonstrates how structured approaches can catalyze transformative innovation.
 However, frameworks like these reveal a critical gap: while they focus on process, they often neglect the interpersonal dynamics that enable effective collaboration.
 Hokanson and Kenny (2020) critique this limitation, arguing that such approaches must go beyond procedural guidance to address how diverse individuals can work together authentically within structured environments.
 To truly foster creativity, structure must not only organize the process but also empower people to work within collaborative frameworks.

 Traditional collaboration frameworks, which focus on clear communication, goal alignment, and equitable participation, provide foundational tools but often overlook the individuals engaging in collaboration.
 However, the real challenge lies not in the frameworks themselves but in the individuals who are collaborating.
 An individual’s ego, fear of vulnerability, and resistance to compromise can undermine even the most well-designed structures.
 Creatives, in particular, often see their work as an extension of their identity, which can fuel passion and dedication, but also lead to heightened sensitivity to feedback and a reluctance to relinquish control (Csikszentmihalyi, 1996).
+To reimagine collaboration in creative contexts, the focus must shift to the individual’s mindset, encouraging creatives to set aside the ego and reconceptualize the self within the collective.

 This reframing starts with recognizing that collaboration is not a threat to individuality but a means to expand creative potential.
 By cultivating humility and embracing the idea that creativity thrives in interconnectedness, individuals can shift from a mindset of ownership to one of co-creation.
 Dweck’s (2006) research on the “growth mindset” supports this, showing that individuals who view challenges and feedback as opportunities for growth are better equipped to succeed in collaborative contexts.